jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Tutorials/CSharpTutorial.md

 The Visual Studio solution for the Computer Vision sample app contains two projects:

 * SampleUserControlLibrary
-  The SampleUserControlLibrary project provides functionality shared by multiple Cognitive Services samples.
+  The SampleUserControlLibrary project provides functionality shared by multiple Cognitive Research Technologies samples.
 The project contains the following:
   * SampleScenarios
     A UserControl that provides a standardized presentation, such as the title bar, navigation pane, and content pane, for samples.
 The Computer Vision sample app uses this control in the MainWindow.xaml window to display scenario pages and access information shared across scenarios, such as the subscription key and endpoint URL.
   * SubscriptionKeyPage